 Individual and non-profit organization applications for programs and projects that will enhance the quality of dressage in the United States will be accepted.
 The Selection Committee prefers applications for programs that will provide education and training for a group, rather than an individual effort.

-An independent Selection Committee will review the applications and make selections based on published criteria and guidelines.
+- An independent Selection Committee will review the applications and make selections based on published criteria and guidelines.
 The committee reserves the right to not award a grant in any given year if they determine that no application has met the criteria.
-The applications and discussions of the selection committee are confidential and their decisions are final.
+The applications and discussions of the selection committee are confidential, and their decisions are final.

-For educational events that are selected to receive a grant, 75% of the grant will be sent one month prior to the event, with the final 25% sent after an evaluation form and final budget is received by TDF.
+- For educational events that are selected to receive a grant, 75% of the grant will be sent one month prior to the event, with the final 25% sent after an evaluation form and final budget is received by TDF.

-About Michael Poulin
+About the Michael Poulin Fund:

+Friends, students and supporters of Michael Poulin established the fund at TDF in 2003.
 In addition to serving on TDF's Board of Directors, Michael has also been a long-time member of the Board of Directors and Dressage Committee of the USEF.
 He was instrumental in the founding of the USDF Instructor Certification Program.
 Through TDF, Michael also originated the "Advanced Young Rider Olympic Dream Program," now known as the International Dream Program.
 Michael is a founder of the North American Dressage Trainers Association and is also a member of the International Dressage Trainers Club and the Classical Dressage Riders Association.
-He travel nationally and internationally as an FEI "I" rated dressage judge and dressage coach.
+He travels nationally and internationally as dressage judge and coach.